lpacher/lae/fpga/labs/lab7/README.md

 **RUN THE FLOW INTERACTIVELY**

-Run the flow Vivado FPGA implementation mode in Non-Project mode interactively.
+Run the flow Vivado FPGA implementation flow in _Non-Project_ mode interactively.
 As a first step, create an in-memory project and load all RTL and IP design sources as follows:

 ```